 Blended (BLEN) courses are organized with approximately 20-80 percent online instruction and classroom visits are reduced.
 The course instructor will inform you of the mandatory on-campus class schedule and the online component at the beginning of the term.

+Hyflex (HYFX) courses concurrent both in-person and virtual synchronous.
 In the Hyflex classroom there is technology that enables remote students to seamlessly participate in a course that is delivered on campus.
 The technology installed in the classrooms ensures the two-way engagement of all participants.

 Teaching online is rewarding!
 It allows you to connect with students you wouldn’t have ordinarily had the opportunity to teach.
 While it’s true that you don’t get to know them very well, you do see a huge diversity of thought — some of it quite enriching — in papers and on discussion boards.
 The accessibility of online education is responsible for the vigour that comes with including people who are often marginalized.
 Shift workers, single parents, consumer-survivors, students in rural areas, all of whom would struggle with the expectations of a traditional classroom for various reasons, are provided with an opportunity to participate.
 That alone makes it all worthwhile.

-— William Woolrich, a part-time professor of Social Work
+— William Woolrich, Professor of Social Work